LiberTEM/LiberTEM/docs/source/usage.rst

 For a cluster setup, you can run the scheduler on the appropriate network interface and run workers on all cluster nodes to connect to the scheduler.

+You can then connect to the cluster's scheduler URL in the LiberTEM web GUI.

 Opening data
 ------------